Introduction to Arithmetic Groups: is finitely presented Γ is finitely presented

 Note that $\integer^2$ has the presentation

 (More precisely, if $F_3$ is the free group on $3$~generators $x_1,x_2,x_3$, then there is a surjective homomorphism $\phi \colon F_3 \to \integer^2$, defined by

 and the kernel of~$\phi$ is the smallest normal subgroup of~$F_3$ that contains both $x_1 x_2 x_3^{-1}$ and $x_2 x_1 x_3^{-1}$.)
-The relations in this presentation simply state that the product of two elements of~$S$ is equal to another element of~$S$.
-The proof of the following proposition shows that relations of this type suffice to define~$\Lambda$ in a very general situation. \end{eg}
+Each of the relations in this presentation is of a very simple form, merely stating that the product of two elements of~$S$ is equal to another element of~$S$.
+The proof of the following \lcnamecref{FundDom->FinPres} shows that relations of this type suffice to define~$\Lambda$ in a very general situation. \end{eg}